atRobJustice/The-Ledger/USER_GUIDE.md

 - The Ledger includes built-in rules references
 - Use Info Mode to access detailed rule descriptions
 - All data is based on official V5 rules
+- Reference materials available for all game elements

 ### Community
 - The Ledger is open source and community-driven
 - Report issues or suggest features through the project repository
 - Share character files with other players
+- Contribute to development and documentation

 ### Updates
 - The Ledger receives regular updates and improvements
 - New features and bug fixes are added over time
 - Check the project repository for the latest version
+- Follow the changelog for detailed update information

+### Technical Support
+- Check browser console for error messages
+- Ensure all required browser features are enabled
+- Try clearing browser cache and data
+- Use a different browser if issues persist

 ---